snowman-repos/perfect-cookie/README.md

 I also wanted to play around with Svelte and Sapper, so this seemed like a nice little app I could throw together as a learning project.

-I gathered lots of recipes (below) and read some articles about how the properties are impacted by the methods and ingredients.
+I trialed _lots_ of recipes (some listed below) and read some articles about how the properties are impacted by the methods and ingredients.
 I scored each recipe from 0-100 on each of the 5 properties and then plotted charts with linear trend lines for how each property is impacted by certain ingredients.
 This gave me basic formulae for calculating ingredient amounts based on the slider values.

 ## How it Works